My Go-To Travel Essentials

 I literally do not leave home without these hiking items.
 They’ve become a part of me.

-I use only Osprey for my hiking backpacks.
-I have 24L, 36L, and 55L technical bags from Osprey that I absolutely adore and will use ’til the day I day.
+I only use Osprey hiking backpacks.
+I have 24L, 36L, and 55L technical bags from them that I absolutely adore and will use ’til the day I day.
 I have my favourite backpacks linked above.

 I also always pack the following items for any trip that involves hiking:

 • Aquatabsthese tabs give you the ability to filter water from organic material.
-I bring these on all my travels just in case
+I bring these on all my travels/hikes just in case

-• Stasher bags – I bring 1 snack size and a sandwich size bag everywhere I go. these bags are great for holding snacks, keeping electronics dry, and just about anything else.
+• Stasher bags – I bring 1 snack size and 1 sandwich size bag everywhere I go. these bags are great for holding snacks, keeping electronics dry, and just about anything else.

 • Backpack covers – bring a rain cover for each of your backpacks